 Calling a macro

 Using the Call statement is my preferred method.
-As it is easier to read, because it is clear that another macro is being run.
+It is easy to read because it is clear that another macro is being run.

 Parameters used with this method are enclosed in parentheses and separated by a comma.